AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 }
 ```

 > Note that both `scope` and `client_id` validation can be enabled at the same time.
-In this case, the request will be rejected if the access token does not have the required scope AND client ID.
+If they are, the request will be rejected if the access token does not have both the required scope and client ID.
 >
-> In case no validation is enabled for the endpoint's verb, by removing the `security` object from the method definition, the action can be invoked publicly without any restrictions on the API url.
+> If no validation is enabled for the endpoint's verb, by removing the `security` object from the method definition, the action can be invoked publicly without any restrictions on the API URL.
 >
 > By default, the IMS token validation URL will be used for token validation so "authorizationUrl" can be left empty.
-However, if you want to use a different Oauth provider, you can specify the `authorizationUrl` in the `securityDefinition` object.
-Only one external security provider can be configured, and it needs to be defined in the first `securityDefinition` object in the Swagger file.
+But if you want to use a different Oauth provider, you can specify the `authorizationUrl` in the `securityDefinition` object.
+Only one external security provider can be configured, and it must be defined in the first `securityDefinition` object in the Swagger file.
 >
-> Please allow a 5minute window for the changes to take effect.
+> Please allow five minutes for these changes to take effect.

-### Basic Authentication
+### Basic authentication

-You secure an API the same way you&rsquo;d do it for web actions.
-You can read more about this on the [Securing Web Actions](securing_web_actions.md) page.
+APIs are secured in the same way as web actions.
+You can read more about this in [Securing Web Actions](securing_web_actions.md).

-Once you&rsquo;ve enabled basic authentication for an action, you&rsquo;d have to pass the `X-Require-Whisk-Auth` header and the secret you chose when making an API call.
+Once basic authentication is enabled for an action, it's necessary to pass the `X-Require-Whisk-Auth` header and the secret you chose when making an API call.

 ### IP Allow-list / Disallow-list

-Endpoints can also be configured to only allow/block requests from specific IP addresses.
+Endpoints may also be configured to allow or block requests only from specific IP addresses.
 This can be done by adding the `x-ip-allowlist` or `x-ip-disallowlist` to the method definition as follows:

 ```json
 {